McCoy1701/McCoy1701.github.io/README.md

 128x64 LCD.
 For communication, the system uses a 65c51 Asynchronous Communications Interface Adapter (ACIA), providing serial communication over RS232 with the help MAX232 line driver.

-One of the main factors taken under consideration during initial development of the computer was cost.
-I wanted this machine to be as cheap as possible; with quality components.
-The whole computer only costed me $82.
-Another factor, was to use components that I already had on hand, or could scrounge from e-waste.
+One of the main factors considered during the initial development of the computer was cost.
+I wanted this machine to be as cheap as possible while using quality ICs.
+The entire build only cost me $82.
+Another key factor was to use components that I already had on hand, or could scavenge from e-waste.
 For instance, most of the wiring is from an old IDE cable.
-When that ran out I switched to using the enamel copper wire from shaded pole induction motor.
-The power supply uses a LM7805 from an old typewriter ( surprisingly this typewriter had a M50747, which is a microcomputer on a chip, whose CPU is a derivative of the 6502 ).
+When that ran out, I switched to using enamel copper wire from shaded pole induction motor.
+The power supply uses a LM7805 from an old typewriter (interestingly, this typewriter had an M50747, which is a microcomputer on a chip with a CPU derived the 6502).

 ### Memory Map